-A professional police department, commissioned by the Bexar County Sheriff's Office, provides services to enhance the safety and security of the personnel and property of the University community.
-The Campus Police Department is responsible for the enforcement of the University policies including, but not limited to, parking, traffic control, building access, and student conduct, as well as special events.
+The UIW Police Department is a professional agency, whose officers are commissioned police officers licensed by the State of Texas, which provides services to enhance the safety and security of the UIW community.
+The Campus Police Department is responsible for the enforcement of State law and University policies including, but not limited to, parking, traffic control, building access, and student conduct, as well as special events.

-For the protection of all concerned, it is expected that students and staff alike carry a University campus identification card.
+For the protection of all concerned, it is expected that students and staff alike carry their University campus identification card.